veteranmina/docs/docs/community_packages.md

 SEAT_PLUGINS=denngarr/seat-fitting,cryptaeve/seat-squad-sync
 ```

-- Once you have entered the plugin(s) to be installed run the below command in `/opt/seat-docker`:
+- Once you have entered the package(s) to be installed run the below command in `/opt/seat-docker`:

 ```bash
 docker-compose up -d